piyushagrawal87/assignment/readme.md

 * Top Stores
 This section of code displays top 3 stores as per total sales.
 * Top store to Average Store
-This section calculates, sales of top stores in each province, avegrage sales of each store in a province and then provides % performance KPI for top stores against average store.
+This section calculates, sales of top stores in each province, average sales of each store in a province and then provides % performance KPI for top stores against average store.

 ### Step 5: Transform the data in memory
 #### loyalty program vs non-loyalty customers and what category of products is contributing to most of ACME’s sales